-Lauren Burnham from ‘The Bachelor’ Cradles Her Baby Bump While Wearing Cute Workout Gear
+Lauren Burnham From ‘The Bachelor’ Cradles Her Baby Bump While Wearing Cute Workout Gear

-Stars are just like us — at least Lauren Burnham of The Bachelor fame.
-The reality star took to her Instagram to share some cute snaps of her home (and her growing baby bump) as she promotes Persil ProClean products.
+Stars are just like us, including Lauren Burnham of The Bachelor fame.
+The reality star took to her Instagram to share some cute snaps of her home — and her growing baby bump — as she promotes Persil ProClean products.

 The two shots show two very different sides of Burnham, who is expecting her first child with husband Arie Luyendyk.
-The first shows the reality star carefully posed in her elegant laundry room.
+The first shot shows the reality star carefully posed in her elegant laundry room.
 She sits on the counter next to her washer and dryer, leaning on a bottle of Persil.
 Burnham has her long blonde hair down, falling gently around her shoulders.
-She wears a plain white-shirt tied up above her growing baby bump, which she cradles with one hand.
+She wears a plain white shirt tied up above her growing baby bump, which she cradles with one hand.
 Burnham completes the look with a pair of tight dark pink leggings, and goes barefoot in the casual and playful picture.

 While everything looks remarkably clean and organized in the first image, it’s a dramatically different situation in the second one, which Burnham shared to show that she too has things she struggles with — despite the nature of Instagram, which usually shows people only putting their best face forward.
 But Burnham has a different angle; she’d rather be honest about her issues and challenges, to give people a more accurate picture of what real life is actually like.